RobertAhlin/rpg-p3/README.md

 ### <a id="bugs"></a>Bugs?

 I haven't really encountered any bugs in this project.<br>
-I got stuck severel times in order to figure out different things but that all about learning.
+I got stuck several times in order to figure out different things but that all about learning.

 ## <a id="deployment"></a>Deployment